LukeAMcSherry/CSE5914-SpotifyGroup/spotify-genie/README.md

 ### Adding ElasticSearch

-Follow the instructions here: https://github.com/elastic/elasticsearch (Use version 8.12.2)
+Follow the instructions here: https://github.com/elastic/elasticsearch (Use version 8.12.2)> Start at the heading `Start Docker`, and stop after you set up Kibana.

+In the `.env` file, replace `ELASTIC_PASSWORD`, `KIBANA_PASSWORD`, and `STACK_VERSION` with your local passwords

 After completing that, run `docker-compose up -d`